Chapter 38 On My Own

 Wednesday, November 19, 1980

-Elisabeth came over this evening to visit with me.
+Beth came over this evening to visit with me.
 While she was here, Bent Ramsdahl came over.
-He was very down because Mom has not been at his place to work on her machine.
-I didn’t want to tell him that Bent Matteson was back in town and that he was staying at Grandma’s with Mom because they are trying to work things out.
+He was depressed because Mom had not been to his place so that she could work on her machine.
+I didn’t want to tell him that Bent Matteson was back in town, staying at Grandma’s with Mom, because they were trying to work things out.

-I don’t want to get involved in this mess so I said, “I haven’t seen Mom these past few days, either.”
+I don’t want to get involved in this mess, so I said, “I haven’t seen Mom these past few days, either.”
 Then Bent Ramsdahl asked me what I thought about us all moving back to Canada.
 My stomach turned.
-I couldn’t imagine ever moving back there again.
-I quickly answered that I liked Skive and this was my home now.
+I couldn’t imagine ever moving back there again!
+I quickly answered that I liked Skive and that it was now my home.
 When Bent Ramsdahl left, he was still really down.

 Monday, December 1, 1980

-I have been applying for jobs and, so far, I have had no luck.
-This afternoon after I ate some nuts my stomach was in so much pain and I threw up blood.
-I don’t have a phone so I said a prayer that when I went down to the street I would see the missionaries.
-I laid down for a little bit, and then I went outside.
-Just then the Elders came walking down the street.
-I asked them if they could call a doctor and have him come to my place.
-The missionaries said they had a strong impression to come walking down this way, and now they knew why.
+I have been applying for jobs, and so far I have had no luck.
+This afternoon, after I ate some nuts, my stomach was in so much pain, and I threw up blood.
+I don’t have a phone, so I prayed that when I went down to the street, I would see the missionaries.
+I lay down for a bit, then went outside.
+Just then, the Elders came walking down the street.
+I asked them to call a doctor and have him come to my place.
+The missionaries said they had a strong impression of coming walking down this way, and now they knew why.

 Tuesday, December 2, 1980

-The missionaries told Grandma that I was sick, so she stopped by with a lot of groceries for me.
-I was sure grateful since I was still in a lot of pain and I couldn’t go to the store myself.
+The missionaries told Grandma that I was sick, so she stopped by with groceries for me.
+I was grateful since I was still in a lot of pain, and I couldn’t go to the store myself.

 Thursday, December 4, 1980

 I felt bad for Grandma.
-How could Bent Matteson have hit her and why in the world would mom go with him after that?
-I wished I had asked Mom if Elisabeth could stay with me, but it all happened so fast.
-Besides Mom most likely wouldn’t have allowed Elisabeth to stay with me.
-I feel terrible that Elisabeth has to be a part of this mess.
+How could Bent Matteson have hit her, and why in the world would Mom go with him after that?
+I wished I had asked Mom if Beth could stay with me, but it all happened so fast.
+Besides, Mom most likely wouldn’t have allowed Beth to stay with me.
+I feel terrible that Beth has to be a part of this mess.

 Sunday, December 7, 1980

-Grandma came to my place because she was worried that I had not come to church today.
+Grandma came to my place because she was worried I hadn’t come to church today.
 I told her I was still in a lot of pain.
-Since Bent Matteson had broken Grandma’s hearing aid she could not hear a word I was saying.
-I finally gave up talking to Grandma and just listened to what she was saying.
+Since Bent Matteson had broken Grandma’s hearing aid, she could not hear a word I was saying.
+I finally gave up trying to talk to Grandma and just listened to what she had to say.
 She told me all about the fight she and Bent Matteson had.
-I wish I could have talked to Grandma, but I was glad I was able to listen.
+I wish I could have talked to Grandma, but I was glad I could listen.

 Later in the day, I threw up some more blood.
-I went downstairs to ask the landlady if she could call a doctor for me.
+I went downstairs to ask the landlady to call a doctor for me.
 When the doctor came, he gave me some pills and told me that if these pills didn’t make me better, then he would admit me to the hospital.

 Monday, December 8, 1980

-Mom came to my place to tell me that they were back in town because there is an apartment available for them to move into.
-Mom told me that Elisabeth had a program at school tonight and asked me to come.
+Mom came to my place to tell me they were back in town and that an apartment was available for them to move into.
+Mom told me that Beth had a program at school tonight and asked me to come.
 I told her I would come if I was up to it.

-I missed Elisabeth and wondered how she was doing, so I went.
-When I saw Elisabeth, she looked so sad.
+I missed Beth and wondered how she was doing, so I went to see her.
+When I saw Beth, she looked so sad.
 I asked her what was wrong.
 She said, “If I talk about it, I will cry.”
 I hugged her and said, “Yeah, I know.”
-Then Elisabeth added, “I don’t understand why it has to be like this.”
+Then Beth added, “I don’t understand why it has to be like this.”
 I agreed with her.

-When Elisabeth’s Christmas program was over, Mom told me to come over tomorrow to help them move into their new apartment.
+When Beth’s Christmas program was over, Mom told me to come over tomorrow to help them move into their new apartment.
 I told Mom that I had an culcer.
-I had been throwing up blood and therefor the doctor has asked me to take it easy, but that didn’t seem to faze Mom, she still insisted I was to help.
+I had been throwing up blood, and therefore the doctor had asked me to take it easy, but that didn’t seem to faze Mom; she still insisted I was to help.
 I didn’t respond.
 I know Mom will be fine without me.
 Bent Matteson will just have to get off his butt and help her.

 Wednesday, December 10, 1980

-Mom came over, she was really upset.
-She said that she and Bent Matteson have been fighting all morning and she was afraid that he was going to start hitting her.
+Mom came over; she was really upset.
+She said that she and Bent Matteson had been fighting all morning, and she was afraid that he was going to start hitting her.

 Saturday, December 20, 1980

 Bent Matteson packed his things and moved out of Mom’s apartment.
 I asked Mom what happened.
-Mom told me that Bent had said that he was going to night school and when she checked it out, he wasn’t enrolled.
+Mom told me Bent said he was going to night school, but when she checked, he wasn’t enrolled.
 When she confronted him, his explanation didn’t make sense.

 Friday, January 9, 1981

-I worry about Elisabeth having to be in this mess.
-I prayed that Mom would see Bent for who he is so that she could be rid of him once and for all.
+I worry about Beth being in this mess.
+I prayed that Mom would see Bent for who he really is, so she could be rid of him once and for all.

 Saturday, February 5, 1981